pvanisacker/vagrant-splunk/splunk-cluster/README.md

-Splunk installation with forwarder
+Splunk Cluster
 ==============

-This vagrant box will start up a splunk server that acts as a indexer and search head.
+This vagrant box will start up a splunk cluster.
+This includes one search head, one master and 3 peer nodes.

-On this server Splunk On Splunk and the Splunk App for Unix and Linux will is installed.
+On the search head Splunk On Splunk and the Splunk App for Unix and Linux will is installed.

-It will also create a splunk forwarder vm.
+On the master Splunk On Splunk and the Splunk add on for Unix and Linux will be installed.

-The forwarder has the Splunk add on for Unix and Linux installed.
+And on the search peer the Splunk add on for Unix and Linux will be installed.

-It also has an Apache HTTP installed and a simple load generation script for generating access logs.

-Before starting this box you have to download splunk and the splunk forwarder yourself.
+Before starting these boxes you have to download splunk and the splunk forwarder yourself.
 As the splunk RPMs are not bundled with this box.

 Go to http://www.splunk.com/download and choose the 64bit Linux RPM